Skip to content

 Journeyman: HD 5 - 9: Journeyman are characters that have graduated or are licensed to operate on their own in whatever career or fields they have been studying in.
 Level 5 is the suggested starting HD, as it is when a person would be properly starting their career.
 Stories should be medium scoped, helping towns in trouble, rescuing a hostage, and other classical story lines.

 Elite: HD 15 - 19: Elite characters are regionally known and extremely competent in their respective careers.
-It isn't uncommon for Elite characters to be in charge of taking down regional threats within a kingdom, or saving the kingdom itself.
+It isn't uncommon for Elite characters to be in charge of taking down regional threats within a kingdom or saving the kingdom itself.
 Another place Elite level characters are often found is in training apprentices.

 Master: HD 20: Master characters are typically known around the world, though they might not be a household name.
 Often considered the best or one of the best in a given field, Masters are called upon for the most dangerous threats.
 Campaigns using Master level characters should be truly grand in scope.